EldonGabriel/eldongabriel.github.io/_posts/2026-04-07-report-restore-usb-access-windows-10-vm.md

 Open files or processes on the host system can prevent the VM from accessing the USB device.

 **Mitigation:** Close all programs using the USB drive before connecting it to the VM.

+**Risk: Silent Volume Corruption**
+USB passthrough failures can leave the file system in an inconsistent state without immediate visibility.

+**Mitigation:** Perform full validation using CHKDSK and FSUTIL before reusing the device.

 **Best Practices**